Protecting nature at The Weir Garden

 Resident otters have also chosen their spot at The Weir.
 Tiny footprints have been spotted along the riverbank and inside the boathouse.
 Shy creatures, they have only ever been spotted once or twice here but the footprints keep appearing, showing us they are still active here.

-The walled garden is also planted generously with perennials, such as Goat’s Rue Alba and chives.
-These encourage pollinating insects such as bees and hoverflies which help maintain the garden.
-To control pests, the gardeners introduce a predator, a tiny wasp-like insect called Encarsia Formosa which lays its eggs in whitefly pupae and eats the larvae from this pest once hatched.
-This organic approach to maintaining the garden means the space is incredibly bee and butterfly friendly.
+The walled garden is also planted generously with perennials and herbs, such as Goat’s Rue Alba and chives.
+These encourage pollinating insects such as bees and hoverflies which help pollinate the garden.